RobotLeopard86/Silica/README.md

 All other dependencies will be downloaded at configure-time.
 Configure the build directory with `meson setup build`, then run `meson compile -C build` to build the library.
 This can take a while.

-## Branching Scheme
-Silica uses two branches, `main` and `dev`. `main` should be considered stable and should **NEVER** be pushed to on its own. `dev` is where main work can happen and is allowed to be unstable and break.
-Only once `dev` is in a stable state can it be merged into `main` via a pull request.

 ## Licensing
 The Silica library and generator are licensed under the Apache License 2.0, which can be found in the root directory.
 All third-party licenses are present in the `licenses` folder, including that of the original `easy_reflection_cpp` library.